 - Differentiate content, process and/or product to address student needs

-- Use evidence based practices and strategies for instruction and assessment
+- Use evidence-based practices and strategies for instruction and assessment

-- Assess students regularly to monitor progress and to make sound group and individual student instructional decisions
+- Assess students regularly to monitor progress and to make a sound group and individual student instructional decisions

 - Track and analyze assessment data to continuously inform school improvement plans to increase student performance